brian14708/wh-briefings/statements-releases/2021-08/2021-08-06-statement-by-president-joe-biden-extending-the-pause-on-student-loan-repayment.md

 modified_time: 2021-08-06 17:58:48-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/06/statement-by-president-joe-biden-extending-the-pause-on-student-loan-repayment/
 published_time: 2021-08-06 17:58:47-04:00
-title: Statement by President Joe Biden Extending the Pause on Student Loan Repayment
+title: "Statement by President Joe\_Biden Extending the Pause on Student Loan\_Repayment"
 ---

 On my first day in office in January, I directed the Department of